The Ratio of CO to Total Gas Mass in High Redshift Galaxies: Summary

 \section{Summary}

 In this paper, we employed the LVG method to explore alternate model configurations for the CO and C$^+$ emission lines regions in the high-redshift source HDF 850.1.
-In particular, we considered emissions originating from \emph{(i)} separate unvirialized regions, \emph{(ii)} separate virialized regions, \emph{(iii)} uniformly mixed unvirialized regions, and \emph{(iv)} uniformly mixed virialized regions.
-The set of LVG parameters, \{\emph{T$_{kin}$, n$_{H_2}$, dv/dr, $\bigchi_{CO}$, N$_{H_2}$}\}, were fit to reproduce the observed line ratios and the resulting column density was then used to calculate the molecular gas mass, M$_{H_2}$, in each case.
-In the models where the CO molecules and C$^+$ ions were assumed to be uniformly mixed, two additional parameters, $n_H$ and $N_H$, were fit as well, resulting in both a molecular and an atomic hydrogen gas mass.
-The gas masses derived by employing the LVG technique thus represent conservative estimates of the minimum baryonic mass associated with HDF 850.1. \\ These estimates were then used, together with the Sheth-Tormen mass function for dark matter halos to calculate the number of halos with mass M$_h \geq$ M$_{b,min}$ that each model predicts to find within the HDF survey volume.
-Given that at least one such source has been detected, we found that models \emph{(ii)}, \emph{(iii)}, and \emph{(iv)} can be ruled out at the 1.6$\sigma$, 0.5$\sigma$, and 2.0$\sigma$ levels respectively.
-The confidence with which these models are ruled out is significantly increased if a less conservative estimate of the baryonic mass is taken; increasing the LVG-modeled gas masses by a factor of two to account for neglected contributions to the total baryonic mass, drives up these sigma levels to 2.4$\sigma$, 1.6$\sigma$, and 2.8$\sigma$ respectively.
+In particular, we considered emissions originating from \emph{(i)} separate virialized regions, \emph{(ii)} separate unvirialized regions, \emph{(iii)} uniformly mixed virialized regions, and \emph{(iv)} uniformly mixed unvirialized regions.
+For models \emph{(i)} and \emph{(ii)} where separate CO and C$^+$ regions were assumed, the kinetic temperature, $T_{kin}$, and the molecular hydrogen density, $n_{H_2}$, were fit to reproduce the two observed line ratios, $I_{CO(6-5)}/I_{CO(2-1)}$ and $I_{CO(6-5)}/I_{CO(5-4)}$, for a fixed canonical value of the CO abundance (relative to H$_2$), $\bigchi_{CO}$ = 10$^{-4}$.
+The column density of molecular hydrogen, $N_{H_2}$, was then fit to yield the correct line intensity magnitudes and the molecular gas mass was derived for each respective model.
+In models \emph{(iii)} and \emph{(iv)} where the CO molecules and C$^+$ ions were assumed to be uniformly mixed with abundance ratios that satisfied the constraint, $\bigchi_{CO}$ + $\bigchi_{C^+}$ = 10$^{-4}$, we found that a relatively high ionization rate of $\zeta \simeq$ 2.5$\times$10$^{-14}$ s$^{-1}$ is necessary to reproduce the set of observed line ratios, \{$I_{[C{ II}]}/I_{CO(2-1)}$, $I_{[C{ II}]}/I_{CO(5-4)}$, $I_{[C{ II}]}/I_{CO(6-5)}$\}.
+Since the hydrogen in a cloud experiencing an ionization rate of this magnitude is primarily atomic, two additional parameters, $n_H$ and $N_H$, were introduced and the set of LVG parameters, \{\emph{T$_{kin}$, n$_{H_2}$, $n_H$, $\bigchi_{CO}$, $\bigchi_{C^+}$, N$_{H_2}$}, $N_H$\}, were fit and used to obtain both a molecular and an atomic hydrogen gas mass for each model.
+The gas masses derived by employing the LVG technique thus represent conservative estimates of the minimum baryonic mass associated with HDF 850.1. \\ These estimates were then used, together with the Sheth-Tormen mass function for dark matter halos to calculate the average number of halos with mass M$_h \geq$ M$_{b,min}$ that each model predicts to find within the HDF survey volume.
+Given that at least one such source has been detected, we found that models \emph{(i)} and \emph{(iii)} can be ruled out at the 1$\sigma$ and 1.8$\sigma$ levels respectively.
+The confidence with which these models are ruled out increases if a less conservative estimate of the baryonic mass is taken; increasing the LVG-modeled gas masses by a factor of two to account for neglected contributions to the total baryonic mass, drives up these sigma levels to $\sim$ 2$\sigma$ and 2.7$\sigma$ respectively.
+Furthermore, model \emph{(iv)} can now be ruled out at the 1$\sigma$ level as well.
 We are therefore led to the conclusion that HDF 850.1 is modeled best by a collection of unvirialized molecular clouds with distinct CO and C$^+$ layers, as in PDR models.
-The LVG calculations for this model yield a kinetic temperature of 85 K, a velocity gradient of 5.0 km s$^{-1}$ pc$^{-1}$, a molecular hydrogen density of 10$^{3.2}$ cm$^{-3}$, a CO to H$_{2}$ abundance ratio of 10$^{-3.8}$, and a column density of 5.1$\times$10$^{18}$ cm$^{-2}$.
-The corresponding molecular gas mass obtained using this LVG approach is M$_{H_2} \approx$ 2.54$\times$10$^{10}$ M$_{\odot}$.
-For this preferred model we find that the CO-to-H$_2$ luminosity to mass ratio is $\alpha$ = 0.6 (K km s$^{-1}$ pc$^2$)$^{-1}$, close to the value found for ULIRGs in the local universe.
+The LVG calculations for this model yield a kinetic temperature of 100 K, a velocity gradient of 1.6 km s$^{-1}$ pc$^{-1}$, a molecular hydrogen density of 10$^{3}$ cm$^{-3}$, and a column density of 10$^{19}$ cm$^{-2}$.
+The corresponding molecular gas mass obtained using this LVG approach is M$_{H_2} \approx$ 5.16$\times$10$^{10}$ M$_{\odot}$.
+For this preferred model we find that the CO-to-H$_2$ luminosity to mass ratio is $\alpha$ = 1.2 (K km s$^{-1}$ pc$^2$)$^{-1}$, close to the value found for ULIRGs in the local universe.